 Improving postoperative ileus is often determined clinically as much as radiographically, with the resumption of oral intake and flatus.

-- generalised, uniform, gaseous distension of the large and small bowel
+- generalized, uniform, gaseous distension of the large and small bowel

 - involvement of large bowel and lack of a transition point help distinguish it from small bowel obstruction

-- when localised, there may be a sentinel loop
+- when localized, there may be a sentinel loop

 History and etymology